 Welcome to the Michael Davitt Museum

-The Michael Davitt Museum has received a Travellers’ Choice Award for 2016
+The Michael Davitt Museum has received a Travellers’ Choice Award

 The Museum is #5 in the TripAdvisor Top 10 Museums in Ireland.